System

 Parameters:

-• Ham (function) – The Hamiltonian - a funkction of 3D k-vector that returns a (num_waan x num_wann) Hermitean matrix
+• Ham (function) – The Hamiltonian - a function of 3D k-vector that returns a (num_waan x num_wann) Hermitean matrix

 • real_lattice (array(3,3)) – the lattice vectors of the model (iif kmax is not set)